Skip to main content

 We offer medical assessment and surgical removal of moles at our Blaydon clinic, with most suitable cases managed in a single visit.

-Assessment includes careful clinical examination and dermoscopy to support evaluation of the lesion.Β
+Assessment includes careful clinical examination and dermoscopy to support evaluation of the lesion.

-The cost to remove one mole, including consultation and the procedure, is Β£350.
-Additional moles removed at the same appointment are charged at Β£100 each.
+The cost to remove one mole, including consultation and the procedure, is £350.
+Additional moles removed at the same appointment are charged at £100 each.

-Medical assessment of moles
+Medical Assessment of Moles

 All mole removals begin with a clinical assessment by an experienced clinician.
-This includes taking a history, examining the lesion and assessing whether removal is appropriate in a private setting.Β
+This includes taking a history, examining the lesion and assessing whether removal is appropriate in a private setting.

 We use magnification and special lighting (dermoscopy) to aid examination of moles.
 If a mole appears suspicious, we will explain this clearly and arrange appropriate NHS referral rather than proceeding privately.

-Reasons for mole removal
+Reasons for Mole Removal

 Moles are commonly removed because they catch on clothing, bleed, become irritated, or are in a location where they are repeatedly traumatised.
 Some patients choose removal because a mole is uncomfortable, prone to infection, or causing cosmetic concern.